shrikecode/shrike.vim/README.md

 ```

 Should you want to customize your fzf theme, e.g. to match colorscheme
-you\'ve chosen instead of the default kyotonight.vim (why would you do
+you've chosen instead of the default kyotonight.vim (why would you do
 that? :( ) check out [this site](https://minsw.github.io/fzf-color-picker/).

 ### nnn